Bed Wetter

 “Beth, if you wet the bed, quietly change your pajamas.
 See if you can sleep on your (wet) sheets.
 If they are really soaked, you can get us.
 Remember, you don’t want to wake your sister.”
 (She and I shared a room.)

-I was probably four or barely five years old.
+I was four or five years old.
 I was a barometer of the world around me.
 I dreaded that my older sister would be witness to my middle-of-the-night disruptions.
 I mean, she endured my fear of the dark.
 Because of me, we kept the door propped open and the hall light on.
 She was also aware of my vivid nightmares wherein alligators would eat my family, which always seemed strange because we lived in Minnesota.
 How much more could I ask of her?
 (A lot).

 On those frequent bed-wetting nights, I recall that she heard the alarm before I did.
 I can picture her disorientingly calling my name,